Te mātauranga urutā whatutoto

-Advanced epidemiology is a 4-day course which covers intermediate to advanced-level epidemiological methods.
+Advanced epidemiology is a 4-day course which covers contemporary epidemiological methods.
 The main focus of the course is gaining an in-depth, and ‘modern’, understanding of the three sources of systematic error in epidemiological studies: selection, confounding and information biases.

 Quantitative bias analysis methods will also be demonstrated and run as class exercises, the premise being that it assists a deeper understanding of systematic error as well as equipping course attendees with methods to correct for these biases.
 Additional selected topics are also covered, including a reframing of confounding to include contemporary counterfactual and an overview ‘G-methods’.

 The course is suited to students who have completed an introductory level course in epidemiology (e.g. Diploma or Masters of Public Health paper in epidemiology and biostatistics), through to practicing epidemiologists wanting an update.

 - An introduction to quantitative bias analysis methods to correct for systematic error in epidemiological studies.
 (Sometimes called sensitivity analyses.)
 Methods taught will range from simple single bias adjustment, to adjusting for multiple biases using probabilistic methods.

 - Directed acyclic graphs (DAGs)